 An Occupation Order sets out who can live in the family home or certain parts of it.
 And it can also restrict someone from entering the area surrounding the home.
 This Order does not affect each person’s financial interest in the home, simply who can live in it.
 An Occupation Order could include some or all of the following: –

 - Order the Respondent to move out of the home or stay away from the home.

 - Order the Respondent to keep a certain distance from the home.

-- Order the Respondent to stay in certain parts of the home at certain times (for example it could order him/her to sleep in a different bedroom).
+- Order the Respondent to stay in certain parts of the home at certain times (for example it could order them to sleep in a different bedroom).

-- Order the Respondent to allow you back into the home if he/she has locked you out.
+- Order the Respondent to allow you back into the home if they have locked you out.

 - Order the Respondent to continue to pay the mortgage, rent or bills.

-If you would like any further advice or assistance on either of these Orders, please do not hesitate to contact our Family Department on 01892 824 577 or on email@example.com.
+Our Family Department can provide further advice on assistance on these Orders.
+Please do not hesitate to contact them on 01892 824 577 or on email@example.com.